n1ksn/inglenook-sidings/README.md

     shows the car positions between the engine moves.
 The cars in the end state are in numerical order, five on track 1 and three on track 2.

+Note that some solutions are found within a few seconds, while others can take much longer, up to about an hour.
+A running predicate can be stopped by entering `cntl-c` and then the letter `a` to abort.
+So if a solution is taking too long to calculate, one can stop it and try again.

 To exit SWI Prolog, type the query